Quality Services for Health (Q4H)

-Improving the quality of care requires coordinated, system-wide action with buy-in from key actors.
-Through the Q4H Activity in Ghana, URC and our partners and collaborators are integrating our experience in quality improvement, social and behavior change, and gender equity and social inclusion to support Ghana’s public and private health system actors to sustainably improve health services quality across Ghana.
+Improving the quality of care requires coordinated, system-wide action with buy-in from key Actors.
+Through the Q4H Activity in Ghana, URC and its partners and collaborators are integrating our experience in quality improvement (QI), social and behavior change, and gender equity and social inclusion (GESI) to support Ghana’s public and private health system actors to sustainably improve health services quality across Ghana.

 - Strengthening national, regional, and district leadership and governance of quality management (QM) structures and processes;